 Related: How to Fix Hair in Photoshop

 Depending on your unique photography style, you may want to add more noise to the image to improve its quality, to achieve a certain look, or to add interest to it.
-You can also add grain to an image with a lot of noise to achieve these goals.
-Learn more about how to add grain to your images with these 3 simple steps.
+You can also add grain to an image in Photoshop with a lot of noise to achieve these goals.

 Learning how to reduce noise in Photoshop can help you make adjustments to your images and help you achieve your unique photography style.
 There are several actions you can take to create unforgettable images in Photoshop, as well as Lightroom.
 To help you advance your Lightroom knowledge, access our Online Training: Advanced Lightroom Skillsets with expert, Jared Platt!
 Click the banner below to learn more from the industry’s expert in Lightroom and workflow.